ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/trajectory_optimization_tutorial_preparations.md

 ## 0.1 Automatic Differentiation

-In our MPC framework we often use automatic differentiation to compute derivatives of system flow maps and cost functions.
+In our MPC framework, we often use [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to compute derivatives of system flow maps and cost functions.
 We use CppAD Codgen as the implementation.
+It tracks the computational trees of our functions, generates C-code for the function and their derivatives, compiles and then links against the libraries at runtime.
 ### Implications:
 - You cannot use `std::cout` within the auto generation methods
 - All computations need to be done with the `ad_scalar_t` type instead of `double`.